WanderlustKing11/js-exercises/readme.md

 -I used a ternary operator within a termplate literal to apply a '0' as a placeholder if the value of the time was < 10.

 Thank you again to Wes Bos and all other contributors for the awesome lessons and projects I get to practice on.
-Don't hesitate to reach me and let me know if you have any suggestions.
+Don't hesitate to reach out to me and let me know if you have any suggestions.